Báb: Three Stages

-In 1848 the Báb's teachings changed with a clear abrogation of Islamic law and the introduction of his own set of doctrines and practices.
-A radical thesis was offered: religion is not to be understood as the unending imposition of the Will of God on humans, but rather the "product of the interaction of the will of God with the historical stage of the development of humanity."
+The last of the three stages in the Báb's writings is described by Saiedi as a legislatives phase spanning the Báb's imprisonment at Mákú and Chihríq from April 1847 until his execution in July 1850.
+In works from this period, the Báb's claims are presented as abrogating Islamic law, inaugurating a new religious dispensation, and portraying him as a Manifestation of God who fulfills the expected return of earlier prophets.
+Saiedi further interprets the Báb as rejecting a conception of religion as the perpetual imposition of divine will, instead viewing it as the “product of the interaction of the will of God with the historical stage of the development of humanity.”
+According to Ghaemmaghami, in June 1848, a number of the Báb’s followers gathered at the Conference of Badasht in northern Iran, under the direction of Baháʼuʼlláh, with the aim of implementing the Bayán through a sudden and complete break with the previous religious order, including Islamic law; later accounts associate this meeting with Ṭáhirih’s public unveiling before the assembled Bábís.
+The Persian Bayan, the principal scriptural work of the Báb during this period, openly proclaims the inception of a new religion.
 As human understanding and action undergoes change, so too is religion an unfolding and progressive phenomenon.
-The Persian Bayan, the principal scriptural work of the Báb during this period, openly proclaims the inception of a new religion.
 The Báb's legal system included details for marriage, burial, pilgrimage, prayer, and other practices that appear designed for a future Bábí state or to be implemented by He whom God shall make manifest, the promised universal messenger of God who is mentioned throughout the Báb's writings.
 All these laws were contingent on the approval of "Him Whom God shall make manifest" and thus their importance lied in the spiritual meaning which they symbolized: the recognition of Him Whom God shall make manifest in the next divine revelation.